trueskawka/mini-jekyll/_i18n/en/_posts/blog/2019-03-02-on-passing-for-a-native-speaker.markdown

 #### Living in an English speaking country

 I look like I could be from anywhere in Europe with my generic European face.
-My accent and vocuabulary put me somewhere close to Northern and Western Europe.
+My accent and vocabulary put me somewhere close to Northern and Western Europe.
 My job puts me firmly in the category of professionals.

 When someone asks where I'm from, they bring about curiousness.
 They expect to hear about a land full of happy blond people speaking a fast-paced Germanic language.
 They have expectations around good social security systems and an outstanding education.